-The junior program Summer Residency is a six-day experience (Sunday to Friday) held in July 2018.
-Specific details about location and exact dates will be shared to scholars at the start of the online program in November.
+The junior program Summer Residency is a six-day experience (Sunday to Friday) held in July 2019.
+Specific details about location and exact dates will be shared to scholars at the start of the online program.

 The Western Aerospace Scholars program is sponsored by NASA and The Museum of Flight.